 A busy industrial city at the center of the northern Olympic Peninsula, Port Angeles (pop.
-19,038) makes a handy base for visiting the nearby wilderness of Olympic National Park.
-The town is slowly but surely evolving from its traditional dependence on logging, and the waterfront, which once hummed to the sound of lumber and pulp mills, is now bustling with tourists wandering along a 6.5-mile walking trail and enjoying the sealife (sea slugs, starfish, and octopuses) on display at the small but enjoyable Feiro Marine Life Center (daily 10am-5pm summer, daily noon-5pm off-season, $5 adults), on the centrally located Port Angeles City Pier.
+20,076) makes a handy base for visiting the nearby wilderness of Olympic National Park.
+The town is slowly but surely evolving from its traditional dependence on logging, and the waterfront, which once hummed to the sound of lumber and pulp mills, is now bustling with tourists wandering along a 6.5-mile (10.5-km) walking trail and enjoying the sealife (sea slugs, starfish, and octopuses) on display at the small but enjoyable Feiro Marine Life Center (10am-5pm daily summer, noon-5pm daily off-season, $5 adults), on the centrally located Port Angeles City Pier.

 Malls, gas stations, and fast-food franchises line the US-101 frontage through town, but life in Port Angeles, for locals and visitors alike, centers on the attractive downtown area, two blocks inland from the waterfront around Lincoln Street and 1st Street.
 Here cafés like First Street Haven (107 E. 1st St., 360/457-0352) offer great breakfasts and good yet inexpensive soup-and-salad lunches, while amiable bars and pubs draw bikers, hikers, and loggers with their pub grub.
 If you’re waiting for a boat, or are fresh off one, more places to eat and drink surround the ferry terminal.